aturfah/eou-grimoire-editor/README.md

 The `Active Grimoire` checkbox determines if a grimoire is empty or not.
 Un-checking the box will disable all editing, and if you save the grimoire will be empty.
 This can serve to delete a grimoire you so please.

+The `Grimoire Class` dropdown sets the equipment bonus a grimoire provides.

+The `Grimoire Quality` is a cosmetic feature and need not be consistent with the levels of the grimoires provided.

-The remainder of the features are straightforward.
-Note that if `Unknown Origin` is checked, then the grimoire will be
+The `Grimoire Generator` and `Unknown Origin` fields determine name of the creator of the grimoire.
+If `Unknown Origin` is checked, then the grimoire will display unknown origin, even if a name is typed the field.
+Otherwise, the name provided in the generator field will be used.
+This is another cosmetic feature.

+The `Skill Name` and `Skill Level` dropdowns can be used to set the skill name and level.

 ## Build/Debug